About

 Submissions

 Want to write for The Amp?
 We welcome you to pitch us!
-We’re partial to strong analyses and voice-driven narratives.
-While we generally steer clear of the mainstream, our cultural scope is broad and inclusive, showcasing fine art, performances, writing, film, music, and everything in between.
+We publish stories that are by and for the AAPI community, showcasing visual art, theater, dance, film, music, and everything in between.

-To pitch, email theamp@aaartsalliance.org with the article category in the subject line (ie: Photo Essay, Review, Profile, etc.) followed by a pithy potential title.
+To pitch, email theamp@aaartsalliance.org with the article category in the subject line (ie: Review, Profile, Essay, Interview, etc.) followed by a pithy working title.
 It should look something like this:

-“Profile Pitch: Writing the Story of AAPI Culture, One Great Article at a Time”
+“Essay Pitch: Writing the Story of AAPI Art and Culture”

 Finally, introduce yourself.
-Bylines or writing samples are always appreciated.
+Previous bylines or writing samples are always appreciated.

-The Amp offers flat fees at a rate of $.40 per word, rounded down to the nearest hundred words.
+The Amp offers flat fees at a rate of $.40 per word, rounded down to the nearest hundred words (e.g. $240 for 600 words).

 We look forward to hearing from you!

-Essays: 800-1,000 words that identify cultural zeitgeists and important, prescient themes within the AAPI cultural community.
+Essays: 800-1,000 words that identify a cultural zeitgeist and important, prescient themes within the AAPI cultural community.

 Reviews: 300-500 words on recent or current events, exhibitions, publications, etc. These should have an angle or specific point of view and be overall celebratory while still remaining critical.